 Fidelity is my main online brokerage platform.
 I have several IRA accounts there that hold the bulk of my public income, growth, and value portfolios.
-They charge a flat $4.95 commission for online trades.
 You can trade in an individual account or IRA (Roth or Traditional).
 You can also trade options and OTC (penny) stocks.
+And they offer fractional investing via the smart phone app only.
 Minimum deposit is $2,500.

 Schwab is my secondary online brokerage platform.
 I have an individual account there that I use for short term trades such as income options.
-They charge a flat $4.95 commission for online trades.
 You can trade in an individual account like I have or in an IRA (Roth or Traditional).
 You can also trade options and OTC (penny) stocks.
 Minimum deposit is $1,000.

 Fundrise is my favorite crowdfunding platform specializing in commercial real estate.
 They offer private, off-market investments and real estate investment trusts.
 They currently offer 10 proprietary eREITs and eFunds categorized by geographic area and investment style.
 They also offer a “Starter Portfolio” with just a $500 minimum investment for newbies wanting to try it out.
 I’m invested in the Income eREIT currently paying 8.25% annualized dividends and the Heartland eREIT currently paying 5.7% annualized dividends.